tsackton/taelgarverse/docs/groups/orc-hordes/dustthorn-horde.md

 ---
+headerVersion: 2023.11.25
-tags: [organization, status/needswork/notes, status/unknown]
+tags: [organization, status/needswork/internal]
 campaignInfo:
 name: Dustthorn Horde
 typeOf: horde
+ancestry: orcish
 title: Dustthorn Horde
 ---
-# Dustthorn Horde
+# The Dustthorn Horde

 The group of orcs gathered under the leadership of Agata Dustmother, who served as her allies and servants when needed, and were in turn supported by her in the desert.